starmallow/PHY329_Project/README.md

 5. Once installed, open VS Code, search for both Python and Jupyter in Extensions and install.

-6. Open the 'PHY329_Project' Folder and access the desired Notebook files and Python scripts to edit or run.
+6. Open the 'PHY329_Project' Folder and access the desired Notebook files and Python scripts.

 7. Edit or run the desired files.
 Specifically, open the `analysis.py` and `demo.ipynb` and adjust parameters such as the inflow probability, `v_max`, and `v_max_bn` to experiment with different intensities of traffic jams, flow patterns, and stop-start waves.